Michigan Child Neglect

-“harm or threatened harm to a child’s health or welfare by a parent, legal guardian, or any other person responsible for the child’s health or welfare that occurs through either: (1) negligent treatment, including the failure to provide adequate food, clothing, shelter, or medical care, or (2) placing a child at an unreasonable risk to the child’s health or welfare by failure of the parent, legal guardian, or other person responsible for the child’s health or welfare to intervene to eliminate that risk when that person is able to do so and has, or should have, knowledge of the risk.”
+“Harm or threatened harm to a child’s health or welfare by a parent, legal guardian, or any other person responsible for the child’s health or welfare that occurs through either: (i) negligent treatment, including the failure to provide adequate food, clothing, shelter, or medical care, or (ii) placing a child at an unreasonable risk to the child’s health or welfare by failure of the parent, legal guardian, or other person responsible for the child’s health or welfare to intervene to eliminate that risk when that person is able to do so and has, or should have, knowledge of the risk.”
 Child Protection Law Act 238; Sec.
 722.622 (Sec.
 2)(k)

-Simply put, Child Neglect occurs when you harm or threaten to harm or child and the harm comes from neglecting the child or putting a child at risk of harm.
-This can include failing to provide for your child, or failing to intervene when someone else is harming your child.
+Simply put, child neglect occurs when a person harms or threatens to harm a child.
+In addition, the harm comes from neglecting the child or putting a child at risk of harm.
+This can include failing to provide for your child or failing to intervene when someone else is harming your child.
 In our experience, if Children’s Protective Services is accusing one parent of abuse or neglect, they often accuse the other parent of “failure to protect” the child.
 These accusations are often based on false or exaggerated information.

-There are many different ways that CPS can find out about Child Neglect.
-Your child interacts with “mandatory reporters” who are required to alert CPS as soon as they have any “reasonable cause to suspect” neglect.
-These individuals include counselors, teachers and doctors.
+There are many different ways that Children’s Protective Services receives information about child neglect.
+The child may interact with “mandatory reporters” who are required to alert CPS as soon as they have any “reasonable cause to suspect” neglect.
+These individuals include counselors, teachers, law enforcement, nurses, clergy, and doctors.
 However, anyone is allowed to report to CPS.
-This could mean that your neighbors, friends or family members might call CPS if they, for any reason, think you might be neglecting your child.
+This could mean that your neighbors, friends, or family might call CPS.
+They can do so, for any reason, if they suspect a child has been neglected.

-Children’s Protective Services (CPS) is the state of Michigan department that investigates Child Neglect.
-CPS is a division of Michigan’s Department of Health and Human Services (DHHA).
-If someone suspects your child is being neglected, they may report to CPS and then CPS will investigate the complaint.
-Next, CPS will make a recommendation whether or not they believe that child abuse or child neglect are present.
+Children’s Protective Services (CPS) is the state of Michigan department that investigates child neglect.
+Children’s Protective Services is a division of Michigan’s Department of Health and Human Services (HHS).
+If someone suspects that a child is being neglected, they may report to CPS, and CPS will investigate the complaint.
+Next, CPS will determine whether or not they believe that child abuse or child neglect is occurring.
 If not, they will close their file.
 If they see evidence of child neglect or child abuse, they categorize it.
-Specific levels of neglect or abuse result in CPS filing a “petition” in Family Court.
+Specific levels of neglect or abuse may result in CPS filing a “petition” in family court.
 Lesser levels of abuse or neglect might result in CPS requesting that the parent participate in various services to address the milder abuse or neglect issues.
 When CPS substantiates a parent for child neglect or child abuse, that parent sometimes is listed on Michigan’s child abuse registry.

-If CPS is involved, they will immediately start an investigation which is supposed to be finished within 30 days.
-First, CPS may go to your child’s school to speak with the child – they will not ask you for permission to do so.
-School officials are required by law to cooperate with CPS and to allow CPS investigators to speak with your child without your permission.
-As you can already see, a CPS investigation can rapidly and dramatically impact your family life.
+If CPS is involved, they will immediately start an investigation.
+Such investigations are supposed to be finished within 30 days.
+First, CPS may go to your child’s school to speak with them.
+CPS will not ask for your permission to do so.
+School officials are required by law to cooperate with CPS and to allow CPS investigators to speak to your child without parental consent.
+A CPS investigation can rapidly and dramatically impact your family life.

-The next step CPS might take is to disrupt you at home or at work to speak with you.
+The next step CPS might take is to disrupt you at home or at work.
 If they come to your home, you can politely ask them to leave.
 You are not required to allow them into your home and you are not required to leave your home, unless they have a court order.
 In some cases, CPS could take a parent to court.
-CPS may attempt to obtain a court order and legally compel the parent to attend counseling, classes, and other meetings.
-In extreme circumstances, CPS may try to completely revoke your parental rights and take your child away from you!
-These are extreme cases but they do happen all the time all over our state.
+CPS may attempt to obtain a court order and legally compel the parent to attend counseling, classes, drug / alcohol testing, and other meetings.
+In extreme circumstances, CPS may try to completely revoke / terminate your parental rights and permanently take your child away from you.
+These are extreme cases, but they happen all the time all over our state.
 The attorneys at The Kronzek Firm have successfully represented thousands of clients in Michigan for more than 25 years.
 We fight CPS every day.

-Because the consequences of Child Neglect can be so serious, it is vital that you recognize the different types of Child Neglect in Michigan and the different warning signs CPS might be looking for.
-Outlined below are some of the more common types of Child Neglect.
+Because the consequences of child neglect can be so serious, it is critical that you recognize the different types of child neglect in Michigan and the different warning signs CPS might be looking for.
+Outlined below are some of the more common types of child neglect.

-Negligent Supervision occurs when a child is harmed or is at risk of being harmed because they are placed in a position or situation that any reasonable adult would know is too dangerous for a child because a child lacks the maturity and judgment to protect him/herself in that specific situation.
-An example of Child Neglect is allowing your child to play near heavy machinery.
-Any reasonable adult would know that using heavy machinery as a jungle gym could immediately and severely harm a child, but the child might not see the potential danger and just think it’s fun to play on this equipment.
+Negligent Supervision occurs when a child is harmed or is at risk of being harmed.
+Negligence is implicated when a child is placed in a situation that any reasonable adult would know is too dangerous for a child.
+This is because a child lacks the maturity and judgment to protect himself / herself in that specific situation.

 Failure to Protect

 Educational Neglect is when a parent or guardian fails to provide children with adequate resources to education.
-Children must have regular attendance in school.
+Children must have regular attendance in school by law.
 Children not only need school for their general education, but also for the vital social skills that school will teach them.
-Having a significant number of absences from school can be a sign of one of the other forms of Child Neglect.
-Although being absent from school is normally not enough of a reason in itself for CPS to start an investigation, if any other signs of neglect are found, Educational Neglect will compound those allegations.
+Having a significant number of absences from school can be a sign of one of the other forms of child neglect.
+Although being absent from school is normally not enough of a reason in itself for CPS to start an investigation, if any other signs of neglect are found, Educational Neglect will compound these allegations.

 Experienced Michigan Child Neglect Lawyers

-CPS can quickly overwhelm the family unit and destroy it.
+Ultimately, CPS can quickly overwhelm the family unit and destroy it.
 Sometimes for months, sometimes for years, and sometimes forever.
 And frankly, CPS often gets it wrong!
 They may have received false information, the allegations have been exaggerated, or perhaps there was a one-time incident that is unlikely to ever occur again.
-Regardless of the context of your particular case, The Kronzek Firm has been defending and protecting clients against Child Neglect charges and investigations for decades.
+Regardless of the context of your particular case, The Kronzek Firm has been defending and protecting clients against child neglect charges and investigations for decades.
 Our aggressive CPS defense attorneys are ready to help you stand up against an invasive and unwarranted CPS investigation.
-Come in for a free consultation with one of our CPS defense attorneys.
+Call us for a free initial consultation with one of our CPS defense warriors.
 We will confidentially discuss your case and plan your next steps.
-Set up a meeting today by calling 1-866-766-5245.
+Set up a consultation today by calling 1 (866) 766 5245.